 (Continued in In Which Leia Doesn’t Eat the Ice Cream)

-[Disclaimer: Incidents in this story could have really happened.
-However, it being a work of fiction, resemblances to persons, human, canine or feline, living or otherworldly, as also that of places, are purely coincidental.]
+[Disclaimer: There is no evidence to indicate that the distressing story is untrue.
+However, it being a work of art, resemblances to persons, human, canine or feline, living or otherworldly, as also that of places, are purely coincidental.]